Jayawardenepura/iButton-PAM-login/README.md

 ```$chmod 660 /etc/ibutton_pam.config```

-The one unsolved feature it is non-static link COM port:
+The one unsolved feature it is non-static link COM port.

 How to solve it for your arduino device see [here](https://playground.arduino.cc/Linux/Udev).